Government of New Brunswick

 Overview

-The Go NB grant is designed to strengthen physical literacy and reduce barriers to sport participation for children and youth, with a particular focus on under-represented populations.
+The Go NB grant is designed to strengthen physical literacy and reduce barriers to sport participation for children and youth, with a particular focus on equity owed citizens.

 Eligibility

-Provincial and Local Sport organizations, municipalities, non-profits and First Nations are all eligible for this grant.
+Provincial and local sport organizations, municipalities, non-profit organizations, Regional Service Commissions and Indigenous communities are all eligible for this grant.

 Applicants must demonstrate their capacity to plan and implement programs that develop physical literacy and/or reduces barriers to sport participation.
 Applicants must also provide clear evidence that they have qualified leaders/instructors.

-Objective 1 – Physical Literacy (Active Start, FUNdamentals, and Learning to Train of the Canadian Sport for Life model).
+Objective 1 – Development of Physical Literacy of youth (Active Start, FUNdamentals, and Learning to Train of the Canadian Sport for Life, Long Term Development model).

 Description